swcarpentry/python-novice-gapminder/learners/setup.md

 The data we will be using is taken from the [gapminder] dataset.
 To obtain it, download and unzip the file [python-novice-gapminder-data.zip](files/python-novice-gapminder-data.zip).

-In order to follow the presented material, you should launch the JupyterLab server in the root directory (see [Starting JupyterLab](episodes/01-run-quit.md#starting-jupyterlab)).
+In order to follow the presented material, you should launch the JupyterLab app from your home directory.

-## Installing Python Using Anaconda

-Please refer to the [Python section of the workshop website for installation instructions.](https://carpentries.github.io/workshop-template/install_instructions/#python)
+To install Python (and JupyterLab), we [recommend the following instructions](https://researchguides.uoregon.edu/library_workshops/install_jupyterlab_desktop).